prime31/UtilityKit/README.md

 #### StripGeneratedSolutionSettings

-Fixes the cruft that Unity injects into MonoDevelop solution files
+Fixes the cruft that Unity injects into MonoDevelop solution files.
+Hopefully won't be needed starting with Unity 5.2 if all goes well...

 #### MathHelpers

-Various mathy helpers that I find myself using often
+Various math helpers that I find myself using often

 ### AutoSnap

 Handy utility that lets you get proper snapping with a 0, 0, 0 origin.
 Enable it via the Edit -> Auto Snap menu item.

 #### ConstantsGeneratorKit